 As a quick wrap-up of the past year, Ashar says:

-- She didn’t know about Outschool before but now it’s a big part of her life
+- He didn’t know about Outschool before but now it’s a big part of his life

 - We saw Fall Out Boy in concert (that was just on Sept.
 1)

-- She did a ton of work on Shakespeare, including acting in Antony and Cleopatra as well as The Merry Wives of Windsor – and she points out that she would not have met her best friend, Leah, if they hadn’t done Merry Wives together, so she is super grateful for that
+- He did a ton of work on Shakespeare, including acting in Antony and Cleopatra as well as The Merry Wives of Windsor

-- She read a lot about serial killers, and did some related Outschool classes on unsolved crimes, which is how she found Thomas Jones, mentioned above.
-Seriously, if there was a Thomas Jones fan club, she’d be president.
+- He read a lot about serial killers, and did some related Outschool classes on unsolved crimes, which is how he found Thomas Jones, mentioned above.
+Seriously, if there was a Thomas Jones fan club, he’d be president.

 Ashar’s Mommom’s plan